microsoft/RulesEngine/README.md

 ## Overview

+[forked from](https://github.com/microsoft/RulesEngine) which does not appear to be maintained anymore

 Rules Engine is a library/NuGet package for abstracting business logic/rules/policies out of a system.
 It provides a simple way of giving you the ability to put your rules in a store outside the core logic of the system, thus ensuring that any change in rules don't affect the core system.

 ## Installation